khamidou/khamidou.github.io/_drafts/writing_sms_based_auth_for_rails_apps.markdown

 ### Setting up devise

 If you haven't setup devise yet, I strongly recommend reading the [Getting Started with Devise guide](https://github.com/plataformatec/devise#getting-started).
 I'll assume you've got it set up with a basic user model.

+### Extending our user model

+The first thing we'll do is to extend our user model to hold the secret key used to generate the one-time code.
+To do this we'll add a new field, `auth_secret` to the field.

 ### Extending devise